RENTING OUR WAY INTO THE WORLD OF RV-ing!

 - Rent the smallest RV that will fit your needs.
 The smaller the RV, the easier it is to drive and park.

-Or (last plug, I promise), pick up a copy of Complete Guide to Renting an RV which covers all of these topics, plus how to choose a campground, how to set up your itinerary, and much, much, more!
+Or (last plug for today, I promise), pick up a copy of The Complete Guide to Renting an RV, which covers all of these topics, plus how to choose a campground, how to set up your itinerary, and much, much, more!